reidka/gitomator.github.io/_docs/04-contributing.md

 modified: 2016-04-20T15:54:02-04:00
 ---

-Gitomator is free, open-source (MIT license), contributor-friendly project.
+Gitomator is a free, open-source (MIT license), contributor-friendly project.
 You can find all the [Gitomator projects on GitHub](https://github.com/gitomator).

 Please, feel free to